 They offer fresh fruit syrups and a nice, shady spot to sit and enjoy before heading back to your hotel to get cleaned up for your luau.

-One of my favorite things to do in Maui is to experience an authentic Hawaiian luau.
+One of the best things to do in Maui with kids is to experience an authentic Hawaiian luau.
 While there are tons of luaus on Maui, the most popular are Old Lahaina Luau and the Feast at Lele.
 These are both located in Lahaina.

 The Old Lahaina Luau is perfect for families.
 They offer hands-on experiences and the show is spectacular.
 It’s easy to find in Lahaina and it always gets rave reviews.